The French 76

 Instructions

-• Add the Vodka, lemon juice and simple syrup to a shaker half full of ice.
+• Add the vodka, lemon juice, and simple syrup to a shaker half filled with ice and shake for 10 seconds.

-Keyword Champagne Cocktail, Champagne Vodka Cocktail, Christmas Champagne Cocktail, Classic Champagne Cocktails, Easter Champagne Cocktail, Elegant Cocktail with Champagne, French 76 Cocktail Recipe, French 76 vs French 75, How to Make a French 76, Mothers Day Champagne Cocktails, New Years Champagne Cocktail, Valentines Day Champagne Cocktail
+Keyword Champagne Cocktail, Champagne Vodka Cocktail, Christmas Champagne Cocktail, Classic Champagne Cocktails, Easter Champagne Cocktail, Easy Celebration Cocktails, Elegant Cocktail with Champagne, French 76 Champagne Cocktail, French 76 Cocktail Recipe, French 76 vs French 75, Holiday Champagne cocktail, How to Make a French 76, Mothers Day Champagne Cocktails, New Years Champagne Cocktail, Valentines Day Champagne Cocktail

 Tried this recipe?Let us know how it was!